NORAD tracks Santa for 66th year in a row

-COLORADO SPRINGS — You better watch out, Santa Claus is coming to town.
+COLORADO SPRINGS, Colo. — You better watch out, Santa Claus is coming to town.
 Whether you have been naughty or nice this year, you can still track Santa on his trip around the globe.

 NORAD has been tracking Santa on Christmas Eve every year since 1955.